 Physically, you can fit just about anything into a Bin There Dump That dumpster, but that doesn’t necessarily mean that you should.
-From corrosive to explosive and flammable to poisonous, here are more than 10 household-related products that cannot go into a residential dumpster rental:
+From corrosive to explosive and flammable to poisonous, here are more than 10 household-related products that cannot go into a residential roll off dumpster rental:

 *Dirt and masonry products are allowed only when arranged at the time of your dumpster rental order.